mradeybee/Fly/README.md

 Booking can not be done via any other payment gateway.The app assumes that booking is cancelled when payment has not been made.App doesn't have a private domain name yet.

-You can also check <a href="http://fly.hreokuapp.com">the hosted version</a> of this app
+You can also check <a href="https://fly.hreokuapp.com" target="blank">the hosted version</a> of this app

 Contributing